Zola (film): Plot

+Stefani engages in a gang bang at a private residence, and the perspective switches as she tells her side of the story.
+Stefani starts from the beginning, instead claiming herself a woman of God who was meeting her community leader when she met Zola.
+She distances herself from Zola's claims of currently being an active stripper and prostitute, instead claiming that Zola begged Stefani to ask X for permission to dance at a club he promotes.
+Stefani's side of events portrays Zola in a racially stereotypical way, looking unkempt and acting more aggressively.

-After Stefani engages in a gang bang at a private residence, the two women visit another hotel, where a client has responded to their Backpage ad.
+After Stefani finishes, the two women visit another hotel, where a client has responded to their Backpage ad.
 When they knock on the client's door, he grabs Stefani and forces her into the room.
 A terrified Zola flees and calls X and Derrek on her phone.
 The three return to the room and find the men inside are Dion and an accomplice, armed with shotguns, who have posed as clients to rob Stefani of her earnings.
 At gunpoint, X offers the men $50,000 and possession of Zola, if they let him and Derrek leave with Stefani, who has been beaten unconscious.
 As Zola is digitally penetrated against her will by Dion, X manages to draw the gun Zola has in her purse and then shoots Dion in the throat.
-They flee the hotel, throwing Dion's guns into the Tampa Bay.
+They flee the hotel, throwing Dion's guns into Tampa Bay.

-They eventually arrive at a large, luxurious home X shares with Baybe.
-X finally lets Zola leave and proclaims his possession of Stefani.
+They eventually arrive at a large, luxurious home that X shares with Baybe.
+X finally lets Zola leave and announces his possession of Stefani.
 Distraught, Derrek throws himself over a balcony, landing on the concrete below and injuring his head.
 Zola, Stefani, and X drive Derrek to the hospital.
 On the way, Stefani proclaims her love for Zola, but the exhausted Zola looks out the window and ignores her.